 Adopted from Board Policy 3-II; 1/15/2014

-Affirmative Action To further the principles of affirmative action and equal opportunity employment, which are fundamental to the goals and objectives of the college, the Board of Trustees adopt the following policies:
+Affirmative Action To further the principles of affirmative action and equal opportunity employment, which are fundamental to the goals and objectives of the college, the college has adopted the following policies:

 A. Non-Discrimination The college prohibits discrimination on the basis of race or ethnicity, creed, color, national origin, sex, marital status, sexual orientation, age, religion, Vietnam era or disabled veteran status, or the presence of any sensory, physical or mental disability except in the case of a bona fide occupational qualification, or any other prohibited basis in accordance with Title VII, Civil Rights Act of 1964 as amended, Title IX, Federal Age Discrimination Act of 1975, Section 504 of the Rehabilitation Act of 1974, and any other applicable federal and state laws.

 B. Equal Pay In accordance with the Federal Equal Pay Act of 1963, the college requires equal pay for equal work regardless of sex.